george-hawkins/micropython-notes/precompiling.md

     $ ls .../env/lib/python3.5/site-packages/mpy_cross
     ... mpy-cross

-And create the necessary link yourself and once done, you can use `mpy-cross` like any other command:
+Then create the necessary link yourself and once done, you can use `mpy-cross` like any other command:

     $ ln -s .../env/lib/python3.5/site-packages/mpy_cross/mpy-cross .../env/bin
     $ mpy-cross --version